cc-archive/cccatalog-dataviz/README.md

    --network=linkedcommons-net \
    --rm -d linked_commons/backend
 ```
-5. Now to start the database in a isolated container.
+5. Now to start the database in an isolated container.
 ```bash
 docker run -it --name mongodb \
    --network=linkedcommons-net \